91ÁÔÆæ

 Commitment and Compensation

-Participants are expected to attend two in-person workshops the summers of 2026 and 2028 (the first will be in Portland, OR in early August 2026).
-There is no registration fee, lodging and most meals will be covered, and there will be additional funds to cover travel costs for those who need it.
+Participants are expected to attend two in-person workshops the summers of 2026 and 2028.
+There is no registration fee, lodging will be covered, and meals for the two days of the workshop will be covered.
+Additional funds may be available to cover travel costs for those who need it.

 Participants are expected to attend a virtual workshop in summer 2027.
-They will be given $200 stipends for attending the virtual workshop.
+They will be given small stipends (estimated $200) for attending the virtual workshop.

 Participants are expected to virtually meet with their Alliance on a monthly basis throughout the academic years 2026/27 and 2027/28.
 These meetings will continue the network-building and goal-setting efforts from the workshops, and will help provide informal support during the school years.